Can I cycle with my baby in a sling, wrap or baby carrier?

 What does the sling, wrap and baby carrier industry say?

-For example, the BabyBjorn user manual states: The baby carrier is NOT suitable for use during sports or other leisure activities.
+For example, the BabyBjorn user manual clearly states that the baby carrier “is NOT suitable for use during sporting activities” (page 11).

 Questions to answer before deciding on whether to cycle with your baby in a sling or carrier